Texas HB 144 Compliance. Mapped. Automated. Sealed.

 PUCT Review Process

 Review-ReadyThe Public Utility Commission of Texas has engaged Guidehouse to review all utility pole inspection and management plan submissions under Sec.
 38.103.
 AcreSeal's compliance exports are designed to produce structured, section-by-section documentation that aligns with regulatory review expectations.
+See exactly what PUCT monthly reporting requires.

 As PUCT publishes specific formatting requirements, AcreSeal will update export templates automatically — included at no additional cost during your subscription.